+44 (0)1234 757575

 Have you ever had a great leader?

-Think back through your working life… picture every manager and leader you’ve had, since the first job you took in your youth right through to the leadership team that supports you where you are now.
+Think back, through the many wandering paths that make up your entire working life… picture each and every manager, supervisor or Leader you’ve had, over the years.
+Since the first job you took, right through to the leadership team that supports you where you are now.

-Think about the ones you were pleased to see the back of (whether it was you or them who moved on!) and those who still inspire you today.
+Think about your own earliest bosses: how do you remember them?
+Were they supportive?
+Did they teach you?
+Guide you?
+Annoy you?
+Think about the ones you were pleased to see the back of (whether it was you or them who moved on!) and those who still inspire you to this day.

 Great Leaders inspire positivity.

-Some leaders are too hard on their people; controlling, so anxious to be seen to be in charge that they can’t remember how to actually connect with their teams.
-Others take it too far the other way – wanting so much to be liked, and to be popular with their team that they forget to…well, lead!
+Leaders can be so many things.
+Some are too hard on their people.
+They’re controlling, and so anxious to be seen to be in charge that they can’t remember how to actually connect with their teams.
+Others take it too far the other way – wanting so much to be liked, and to be popular with their team that they forget how to…well, lead!

-Confidence, intelligence, industry awareness and drive of course count – but these, without a balancing dose of humility, charm and compassion, could make a leader come across arrogant, rather than successful.
+Confidence, intelligence, industry awareness and drive of course count – but these, without the balance of traits like humility, charm and compassion, could make a leader come across arrogant, rather than successful.

-Every success we have at ASK is achieved because of the whole team: the same is true of any organisation.
-No business thrives because of the actions of one person.
-It takes everyone to reach the pinnacle – nobody gets to the top of their game alone, and any leader who wants others to believe that they did, and lord their unique brilliance over their workforce, won’t last long.
+We rely on, trust, and support each other – and the same is true of any successful organisation.
+No business could thrive purely because of the actions of one person.
+It takes everyone to reach the pinnacle – nobody gets to the top of their game alone, and any leader who wants others to believe that they did, and lord their unique brilliance over their workforce, won’t last long!

 Leaders aren’t there to be adored – or to command.
 They are there to lead by example, to set the pace, guide their people, bring the entire team forward as a cohesive, collaborative whole, and drive their successes.
 In order to do that well, they must have the support and respect of their team – but getting those means giving those first.